caasiedalaf/whoosh-searchengpy/README.md

 # whoosh-searchengpy

-Search engine and indexer code based on whoosh.py
-Can be used to concatenate several database and search any category or all categories like it's one db.
+Search engine and indexer code based on whoosh.py Works like Unix #cat command to concatenate several databases and search any category or all categories like it's one db.

 # Requirements:
 >=python3.5<br>